eMediaLab/GitTips/ReadMe.md

 ## Fetch

 ### Pull Down and Inspect Changes

-**Fetch: Pull Down Remote Changes**
 If you want to pull down a remote branch, use Fetch.
 This will update your local repo with the latest remote activity, but it doesn't merge it to any branch.
+This is helpful if you are working with others and want to checkout their branches locally.
+It is also helpful if you are using a [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) for your own work.

+**Fetch: Pull Down Remote Changes**

 ```
 git fetch